mcuadros/passage/README.md

 #### ok but what for is a SSH tunnel ...

-A [SSH tunnel](https://en.wikipedia.org/wiki/Tunneling_protocol#Secure_Shell_tunneling) forward a specified local port to a port on the remote machine with the only requirement of have SSH connection.
+A [SSH tunnel](https://en.wikipedia.org/wiki/Tunneling_protocol#Secure_Shell_tunneling) forward a specified local port to a port on the remote machine with the only requirement of having a working SSH connection.

 This can be done easily using a basic command on any *nix machine like `ssh example.com -L 80:localhost:80 -N`